-The date of our next Open House will be determined and published when we are once again operational.
+The date of our next Virtual Open House will be on TBD.
 If you would like to get on our list and reserve a spot, sign up now!

 Interested in aviation, youth leadership or service to your country?
 If so, the United States Air Force Auxiliary is for you!

 If you're 12 to 80+ and looking for a challenge, join us for an informative introduction to the official civilian auxiliary of the U.S. Air Force.
 Meet our cadets and hear first-hand what it's like to be a cadet.
 Learn about the incredible opportunities we have to offer, including cadet training, leadership development, orientation flying, summer activities, academic scholarships and much more!
 We'll explain all the benefits of belonging to one of America's finest youth programs.

 Parents, please join us for this event as well.
 Air Force Auxiliary adult leaders will be on hand to answer your questions and tell you about opportunities for adults.

 The Civil Air Patrol (CAP) is the official Auxiliary of the United States Air Force.
 This means that the Air Force supports us with materials, personnel, and funds.
 In return, the CAP relieves the Air Force from many aerial and ground search and rescue activities nationwide.
 CAP is a strictly civilian, voluntary, flight-oriented non-profit organization.